lemieux-lab/BamQuery/docs/source/configuration.rst

 Bam_files_info.dic
 *******************

-BamQuery stores the information of all BAM/CRAM files consulted in a dictionary.
-The key of each bam/cram file is obtained from the path where the file is located.
+BamQuery stores in a Python dictionary information about each BAM/CRAM file queried.
+The key for each bam/cram file is obtained from the path where the file is located.
-Therefore, take precautions to store the bam/cram files under informative folder names that serve to differentiate them.
+Therefore, take precautions to store bam/cram files under informative folder names that serve to differentiate them.
-For example, for all GTEx healthy tissue cram files, the file organization looks as follows:
+For example, for all GTEx healthy tissue cram files, the file organization should be as follows:

 .. code::